awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

   * The operands `R1` and `R3` are retrieved from the ROB as per the RAT, with the corresponding ROB tags (`ROB2` and `ROB3`, respectively) recorded in the respective RS fields.
     * ***N.B.*** In the figure shown above, the entries in the RS are abbreviated as `ROB2` and `ROB3` (*not* registers `R2` and `R3`, respectively).
   * The entry in RAT is updated to `ROB4` for register `R1`.
     * ***N.B.*** Beware that when updating the RAT in this manner, ensure to thoroughly review where the entry is being used elsewhere in the system before proceeding (e.g., in this case, `R1` is *not* a pending operand in any outstanding RSes).
 If an input register were to get overwritten inadvertently while conducting such analysis, this could invalidate an in-progress instruction; therefore, the current values in the RAT must be used *first* before renaming/overwriting the corresponding RAT entry (otherwise, the instruction will be "waiting for its own result," which is impossible).
-In this case, `ROB4` is indeed the latest occurring version of register `R1`, since the upstsream instruction `I2` (via `ROB2`) has indeed already entered execution with the appropriate operand value of `R1`.
+In this case, `ROB4` is indeed the latest occurring version of register `R1`, since the upstream instruction `I2` (via `ROB2`) has indeed already entered execution with the appropriate operand value of `R1`.

 | Instruction | Issue | Execute | Write Result | Commit |
 |:-:|:-:|:-:|:-:|:-:|